yelicoder/pluralsight-spring-mongodb/README.md

 ### Module 4
 * Batch insert: insert a list using mongoTemplate.insertAll
-* Update using the Save method: Scan and the collection to find the document with the ID.
-If found completed replace the old one.
+* Update using the Save method: Scan the collection with the criteria to find the document.
+If found completly replace the old one.
 If not, insert a new document with the provided ID
-* Update and mongoTemplate.updateMulti
+* Update using mongoTemplate.updateMulti
   * Query to find the collection returned
   * Update.update("field name", value) to update a particular field
   * mongoTemplate.updateMulti to update the collection together
   * mongoTemplate.updateFirst only update the first document retrieved
 * Delete: single, multiple, all
-  * mongoTemplate.remove
+  * mongoTemplate.remove(object)
   * mongoTemplate.findAllAndRemove(aQuery, ...class)
   * mongoTemplate.findAllAndRemove(all, ...class)
   * mongoTemplate.dropCollection(...class)